All Soccer Ball Sizes You Should Know

 As with the size 1 ball, this size is used by adults and kids alike for honing and improving their game-playing skills.

-Many experienced players even use these balls to practice soccer ball tricks and stunts.
+Many experienced players such as Jose Francisco Torres and Michael Orozco even use these as training soccer balls practice soccer tricks and stunts.

 Plus, clubs bring out special edition balls in size 2 that can be bought as collectibles.